 The Licensure Transfer (e-LTP) Process

-Please allow sufficient time to complete the entire licensure transfer process – the time can vary depending on the applicant and the board of pharmacy.
+Allow sufficient time to complete the entire licensure transfer process – the time can vary depending on the applicant and the board of pharmacy.

-Submit Preliminary Application to NABP
+Submit Application to NABP

-The Preliminary Application will save entered information – you can start the application and come back to it at your convenience.
-Once you submit the application, NABP will begin the review process, which can take up to seven business days.
+The Licensure Transfer application will save entered information – you can start the application and come back to it at your convenience.
+Once you submit the application, NABP will begin the review process, which can take 3-5 business days.
 Additional time may be needed if you have disciplinary actions against any of your licenses.

 - Education history

 - Practical experience before your original license was issued (eg, internship hours)